Hiwonder-docs/SpiderPi-Pro/source/docs/12_mass_control.md

 Step 3: please wait for a while.
 Then the robot will pair with the handle automatically.
 After successful pairing, the green light will keep lighting up.

-If the handle doesn’t connect to the robot within 30s or there is no operation on the handle within 5 minutes after turning on, it will enter sleep mode.
-And you can press “**START**” to activate the handle.
+If the handle doesn't connect to the robot within 30s or there is no operation on the handle within 5 minutes after turning on, it will enter sleep mode.
+And you can press "**START**" to activate the handle.

 ### 8.1.3 Mode introduction

 There are two modes, including **body control mode** and **robotic arm control mode**.

-Way to switch the mode: press “START” and “SELECT” key at the same time.
-When the handle “beeps” once, the mode is switched to body control mode.
-If the handle “beeps” twice, the mode is switched to robotic arm control mode
+Way to switch the mode: press "**START**" and "**SELECT**" key at the same time.
+When the handle "**beeps**" once, the mode is switched to body control mode.
+If the handle "**beeps**" twice, the mode is switched to robotic arm control mode

 ### 8.1.4 Key function

 The function of each key under body control mode is listed below.

 |                Key                |                  Function                  |
 | :-------------------------------: | :-----------------------------------------: |